Current Ratio: Definition, Formula, and Free Calculator

 - Loans: Examples of current loan liabilities are any short-term loans or current maturities of long-term debts.

-What’s Not Included in Current Liabilities
+What’s Excluded From Current Liabilities

 Why the Current Ratio Is Important